FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 separating the year, month and day parts.
 A date literal is of FIX datatype UTCDateOnly.

-Example date: "\#2017-03-21\#"
+Example date: \#2017-03-21\#

 ##### Time literal

-A time of day literal is of the form THH:MM:SS.FFFFFFFFFTZD with a colon character separating the hour, minute and optional second parts.
+A time of day literal is of the form HH:MM:SS.FFFFFFFFFTZD with a colon character separating the hour, minute and optional second parts.
 An optional fraction of a second follows a decimal point (period character).
 It may represent nanosecond precision.
 Finally, a time